SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 The `Output` attribute identifies an output channel, through which messages are published.
 Again, notice the constructor argument gives it a name and the type of channel is defined by the return type of the getter (`ISubscribableChannel`).
 As you can see, both the `Input` and `Output` attributes optionally take a `channel name` as a constructor parameter.
 If a name is not provided, the name of the annotated method is used as the channel name.

-Steeltoe Streams automatically creates an implementation of the interface for you upon start up and makes it available in the service container.
+Steeltoe Stream automatically creates an implementation of the interface for you upon start up and makes it available in the service container.
 While not a common use case, you can use this in the application service by adding it as a constructor argument to a service you have written.
 This will give you access to the channel directly via the property getter.
 This is not a common way of accessing the channel as Steeltoe provides a much easier programming model which is normally used.

 While the out-of-the-box bindings satisfy the majority of use cases, you can also create your own contracts by defining your own binding interfaces with the `Input` and `Output` attributes identifying the actual bindables.